-The content of oil and other substances in the discharges shall be measured.
-Other substances means substances for which reporting requirements are set, cf. the Norwegian Environment Agency's Guidelines for
+The content of oil and other substances in produced water that is discharged, shall be measured.
+Other substances means substances for which reporting requirements are set, cf. the Norwegian Environment Agency's Guidelines for reporting from the petroleum activities offshore (in Norwegian only).
+The test results shall be used to verify the treatment plant's performance.